If you are planning to grow peppers in either a raised bed or a garden bed, you’ll want to make sure you have your pepper plant spacing right.

 How To Read Seed Packet Spacing

-For example, if your seed packet recommends 12 inch spacing, this means that plants can be spaced every 6 inches.
+For example, if your seed packet recommends 12 inch spacing, this means that plants can be spaced every 6 inches, stem to stem.
 Each plant will then have a 12 inch diameter circle of space around it.

 Using this method will maximize your gardening space, so keep this in mind.
-If you prefer to have wider spacing, you can simply space wider than the recommended width.
+If you prefer to have wider spacing (for easier access while harvesting and watering), you can simply space wider than the minimum width.

 In this article, we will recommend the spacing between pepper plants.
 In other words, we will recommend the amount of distance from one plant stem to the next.